cmcnunn/hodoscope_analysis/README.md

 - `time`

 ## How to Run
-Type the following line
+Type the following line:
-`Python3 hodoscope_analysis.py`
+`Python3 hodo_analysis.py`
 ## Function Descriptions

 ### do_map(data, apply_mapping=mapping)